maco4457/PPL-Paper/presentation.md

 #Definitions#
 - Strongly Typed
-  - a programming language will prevent the successful execution of an operation on arguments that have differing types
+  - language prevents successful execution of an operation on arguments that have differing types

 - Weakly Typed
-  - programming language will implicitly convert, or cast, types when different types are present in an operation
+  - language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors

 #Definitions#
 -Dynamically Typed
-  	- def
+  	- types are checked during runtime
--Staticly  Typed
+-Statically  Typed
-  	- def
+  	- types are checked at compile/interpretation time

-#Duck Typing #
+#Duck Typing#

 "If it walks like a duck, talks like a duck..."
 A duck-typed language is dynamic and does its type checking at runtime.

-_Easier to Ask for Forgiveness than Permission:_
+_EAFP:_

     try:
       x = my_dict["key"]
     except KeyError:
       # handle missing key
-_Look Before You Leap:_
+_LBYL:_

     if "key" in my_dict:
       x = my_dict["key"]